mobimeo/node-yolo/README.md

 ## Prerequisites

+Requires:

-Requires modern Node and NPM versions (tested with latest LTS release Node v6.*.*, npm 3.*.*, supposed to work with the newer versions as well).
-Also this module requires OpenCV (version 2, for example, 2.4.9.1) to be installed.
+- Modern Node and NPM versions (tested with latest LTS release Node v6.*.*, npm 3.*.*, supposed to work with the newer versions as well)
+- OpenCV (version 2, for example, 2.4.9.1) to be installed on your system
+- If you are on a mac: macOS 10.12 Sierra or newer, Apple LLVM version 8.0.0 (xcode 8.2, check version with `clang -v`).
+For GPU support, Nvidia [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)

 First, you need to compile [this fork](https://github.com/OrKoN/darknet) of darknet with OpenCV support (optionally, with CUDA support):

 ```sh
 git clone https://github.com/OrKoN/darknet